 Here is a list of just some of the plants that have been shown to positively affect the ECS.

 1. Coneflower - Echinacea

 The coneflower, or echinacea flower, is probably most well-known in vitamin form.
-Echinacea has been used for centuries to help boost the immune system when fighting off cold and flu, and has been proven to reduce recuperation time as well.
+Echinacea has been used for centuries to help boost the immune system when fighting off cold and flu and has been proven to reduce recuperation time as well.

-Not only that, but echinacea has also been found to relieve symptoms of anxiety, fatigue, arthritis, and even migraines.
+In addition, echinacea has also been found to relieve symptoms of anxiety, fatigue, arthritis, and even migraines.
 This is because some species of echinacea contain compounds that engage the ECS called cannabimimetics; literally cannabis-mimicking compounds that work as CB1 receptor agonists, which are found predominantly in the nervous system, and are thought to affect, memory, analgesia, and motor functions.

 Echinacea is fairly easy to obtain, in both natural and reiterated forms, and can be found at your local pharmacy or chemist.

 Native to the Amazon, the electric daisy flower can be made into a powerful pain-killing gel, and has been found to work wonders for toothache specifically.
 Trials conducted at Cambridge University found that acmella oleracea was successful in blocking pain receptors at nerve endings.